 Some students prefer a qualification route with extra learning support.
 We have recognised a select number of CeMAP training course providers offering to help support your learning and understanding of the concepts and materials.

-CeMAP training courses are optional and do not include our CeMAP qualification registration fee.
-You will still need to register and complete the CeMAP qualification through us, as we are the only provider who can award CeMAP.
+CeMAP training courses are optional and may not include our CeMAP qualification registration fee.
+Be sure to check with the provider when registering with them.

 Study hints and tips

 It is widely known that everyone studies differently, however there are some tips which apply to everyone when studying for a mortgage adviser qualification: